qetr1ck-op/blog-source/source/_posts/5-principles-that-will-make-a-more-SOLID-Javascript-Engineer.md

 It means that our module should be open to extension, but closed to modification.

-Meaning is simple, if someone wants to extend your module behaviour, they won't need to modify existing code if they don't want to.
+Meaning is simple, if someone wants to extend your module behavior, they won't need to modify existing code if they don't want to.

 There is a easy rule to follow here: